Three Decades of Dedication to Safety

 The vision for our headquarters was to be more than just a building; it needed to be an inspiration in itself, reflecting the high quality of our work and our unique design capabilities – and a place that would be a wonderful working environment for our employees to serve our customers.
 And that’s just what the Clarion Safety campus is.
 We’re located in Milford, Pennsylvania, a small town with a beautiful location, adjacent to the Delaware River and set in the northern edge of the Pocono Mountains.
 Completed in 2004 by a local designer and architect, Clarion Safety's headquarters is a nod towards Frank Lloyd Wright's “Usonian” period with a long horizontal structure and wide board channel lock cedar siding.
 Using native Pennsylvania bluestone, glass, wood, stainless steel and custom-made dark-aggregate concrete block, the building's materials and elongated shape blend with its tree-filled natural setting.
 Its windows were purposefully planned to flood the interior with natural light – giving employees a vibrant atmosphere even in the depths of an East coast winter.

 Our long-term standards leadership is a legacy created by our founder, Geoffrey Peckham.
 For three decades, Geoffrey has played a vital role in leading U.S. and international standards harmonization efforts for product safety labels and workplace safety signs, including evacuation pathmarking systems.
-He currently serves as chair of the ANSI Z535 Committee for Safety Signs and Colors, chair of ISO/TC 145 – Graphical Symbols, and is a member of many industry-specific standards committees related to safety signs and labels for buildings, machinery and products.
+He currently serves as chair of ISO/TC 145 – Graphical Symbols, and is a member of many industry-specific standards committees related to safety signs and labels for buildings, machinery and products.
 Geoffrey brings the following credentials and experience to the compliance expertise at Clarion Safety:

 - Member, ANSI Z535 Main Committee, 1992-present